 Dover Township is zoned.
 Please be aware that changes or additions to your property need to meet all zoning requirements.
-More information is available from the Township Zoning Inspector, Hubert Egler.
-He is at the township office on Mondays from 10:00 am – 12:00 pm.
+More information is available from the Township Zoning Inspector, Don Wallick.
+He is at the township office on Mondays from 9:00 am – 12:00 pm.
 Save time and money; please obtain any needed permits prior to starting your projects.

 The township’s elected trustees—John Miceli, John Fondriest, and John Karl—manage the zoning for the more than 1,600 households.
-Road Superintendent Doug Kendle and his two-man crew maintain the nearly 48 miles of paved roadway.
+Road Superintendent Steve Miller and his road crew maintain the nearly 48 miles of paved roadway.